Employee’s right to disconnect – what does this mean for employers

 At first instance, the parties should attempt to resolve any dispute at the workplace level.

-If the dispute remains unresolved, the employee can apply to the Fair Work Commission for a “stop order” requiring the employer to cease unreasonable out of hours contact or to halt certain actions.
+If the dispute remains unresolved, the employee can apply to the Fair Work Commission (FWC) for a “stop order” requiring the employer to cease unreasonable out-of-hours contact or to halt certain actions.
 The “stop order” is similar to that issued for workplace bullying or harassment for example.

 An employer can apply for the FWC to otherwise resolve the dispute.

-If the Fair Work Commission is satisfied that the employee’s refusal is reasonable, orders can be made to:
+If the FWC is satisfied that the employee’s refusal is reasonable, orders can be made to:

 (a) prevent the employer from taking disciplinary or other action against the employee; and/or